Athens car accident lawyer

 Driving responsibly includes following the rules of the road, which includes signaling before changing lanes, and not changing lanes across a solid line.
 Not all drivers adhere to this, and when a driver makes an illegal lane change and causes an accident, they will be liable for the damages.

 Driving while impaired by drugs or alcohol is illegal, and makes the driver at-fault for any accidents that they cause.
 Drunk driving is responsible for the deaths of 10,142 people in the US in 2019, and is illegal in all fifty states.
-If you were hit by a drunk driver and were injured or experienced damages, you are entitled to compensation, and your Athens car accident attorney is here to help.
+If you were hit by a drunk driver and were injured or experienced damages, you are entitled to compensation, and your Athens, Georgia car accident attorney is here to help.

 Distracted driving includes any activity that takes attention away from the road.
 This can include texting or talking while driving, speaking with a passenger, eating while driving, or even applying makeup.